 Each operating system provides mobile developers with different application programming interfaces (APIs) and various security-related features, creating permission policy in its own way.
 Developers should understand the advantages and disadvantages of operating systems.

 Moreover, after a grasp of the platform, a mobile app development company should not depend on a platform alone in terms of its security-related features.
 It is necessary to apply other solutions to assure the user’s data security.
 Your own effective communication consistent with user experience will satisfy customers.

 To protect app data, it is important to take server security into consideration.
 Keeping safe with proper security steps for the server that communicate with apps.
 Need to avoid common vulnerabilities such as injection attacks, cross-site scripting….
 For instance, working with a commercial cloud provider, developers need to focus on software security and update on the server.
 Read more: outsourcing cloud services in 2019

 In order to preserve the user’s personal information, developers can protect or obscure the data.
 This prevents data related to users from being leaked without their permission in cases of viruses, malware, device loss… For example, mobile users should use encryption for supplying data.

 Encrypt important data

-Protect important data using transit encryption whenever your app transmits usernames, passwords, API keys when users log into apps with unsecure Wi-Fi access points at coffee shops, airports, troublemakers can steal and interrupt connections.
+Protect important data using transit encryption whenever your app transmits usernames, passwords, API keys when users log into apps with unsecured Wi-Fi access points at coffee shops, airports, troublemakers can steal and interrupt connections.
 SSL/TLS in the form of HTTPS can a good solution in this case.

-Digital certificate from a reputable provider would ensure users are communicating with your servers, not someone else’s.
+A digital certificate from a reputable provider would ensure users are communicating with your servers, not someone else’s.
 Last but not least, developers need to keep in touch with their users and the latest technology even after releasing their apps.
 It is realistic to have at least one person in charge of data security during all phases of app development and post-release.